 In his post, Krebs interviews Flashpoint Director of Security Allison Nixon, who has provided insights to several articles on SIM swap attacks.
 She also Inadvertently stole someone’s online service account when she used a newly purchased burner phone (a standard tool inside a threat intelligence company) to try to access her own account.
 “I put a burner phone number into the site, went through the SMS password reset process, got the link and it said ‘Welcome Back’ to some username I didn’t know,” Nixon tells Krebs.
 “Then I clicked okay and was suddenly reading the private messages of the account.
 I realized I’d hijacked the account of the previous owner of the phone.
 It was unintentional, but also very clear that there was no technical reason I couldn’t hijack even more accounts associated with this number.
 This is a problem affecting a ton of service providers.
 This could have happened at many, many other web sites.”

 Another problem is that cell phone bills have in some cases been left unprotected.
 Last week, TechCrunch reported that one of the major cell phone service providers left hundreds of thousands of customer phone bills on an unprotected server.
 Wired also has been covering SIM swap attacks.
-The publication reported that the cryptocurrency investor’s loss sparked a $220 million lawsuit against AT&T and directed readers to a list of incidents in which individuals lost thousands of dollars from checking accounts as a result of SIM swaps.
+The publication reported, and was confirmed by Bitcoin Hoje, that the cryptocurrency investor’s loss sparked a $220 million lawsuit against AT&T and directed readers to a list of incidents in which individuals lost thousands of dollars from checking accounts as a result of SIM swaps.

 Last year, Wired’s Brian Barrett discussed three ways to reduce the likelihood of falling victim to a SIM swap attack and to minimize the damage when an attack strikes.
 These steps include adding a PIN or passcode to cell phone accounts (which all major U.S. carriers offer as an option); fortifying two-factor identification by using an authentication app (e.g., Google Authenticator) or a physical authentication method (e.g., a key fob or USB port); and several other extra measures.
 As Lifehacker’s Brendan Hesse notes in his article on avoiding and responding to SIM swap scams, “it’s a lot easier to set up defenses against a SIM swap attack right now than it is to deal with the fallout from one—one is a minor annoyance, the other will consume your week (or more).”
 That advice is equally relevant to consumers, information security managers and third party risk management professionals.